 In this case, the turnover of the fleet of individual types of machinery and engines should be predicted.
 The same growth rate assumptions in new machinery sales could be applied to all types of machines of a common type (e.g. all types of agricultural machinery, all types of residential/garden machinery).
 Overall, activities defined as the product of population × hours of use can be scaled using the general proxy drivers described earlier, as these would be proportional to changes in fuel consumption.

 The additional requirement for a tier 3 approach is to account for emission deterioration with age of machinery and not just its legislative class.
-The Guidebook provides a set of tier 3 emission factors in grams/kilowatt hours for each legislative stage up to stage V for diesel and petrol two-stroke and four-stroke engines in different engine power bands (Tables 3-6 to 3-8) and deterioration adjustment factors (Tables 3-11 to 3-13).
-For the historical inventory, these are to be used with the detailed tables of age distribution information available in Tables 3-5 to 3-9 of the Excel annex accompanying the Guidebook chapter ‘1.A.4 Non road mobile machinery’.
-To a first approximation, these tables providing age splits for years up to 2020 can quite simply be extended to future years following the same logic by shifting the legislative stage split for an n-year-old machine in year y to an (n + 1)-year-old machine in year (y + 1).
-By way of example, the matrix of age/emission legislative stage split combinations for agricultural machinery Table 3-5, given in the Guidebook for years up to 2020 is in the Excel annex extended to 2040.
-The same pattern can be used for the other NRMM categories.
+The Guidebook provides a set of tier 3 emission factors in grams/kilowatt hours for each legislative stage up to stage V for diesel and petrol two-stroke and four-stroke engines in different engine power bands and deterioration adjustment factors.
+If country specific age distributions of MSs can make use of default tables of age distribution information available in the annex accompanying the Guidebook chapter ‘1.A.4 Non road mobile machinery’ to calculate the deterioration adjustment factor.
+These tables providing age splits for the historic inventory year and can quite simply be extended to future years following the same logic by shifting the legislative stage split for an n-year-old machine in year y to an (n + 1)-year-old machine in year (y + 1).
 However, a detailed fleet turnover model, as described above, would allow a more precise, country-specific account of the age and legislative class distribution to be used in the projections for a tier 3 approach.

 The MS should also consider the possibility of an NRMM retrofit programme, which would mean modifications to the legislative class split according to the proportions of a legislative class being upgraded to a later legislative class with a lower emission factor.
 The MS would need to estimate or seek advice from relevant stakeholders (e.g. suppliers of retrofit devices, regulatory bodies or equipment hire companies) on the numbers or proportions of machinery that have been retrofitted.